smyanj/bookbot/README.md

-Bookbot is my first git project
+Bookbot is my first project as part of boot.dev series